Uummannaq: Geography

-Uummannaq Mountain

-The island is also home to Uummannaq Mountain, rising very sharply to the height of 1170m.
+The island is also home to Uummannaq Mountain, rising very sharply to the height of 1170 m.
 Climbing it requires technical skills.

 Transport

 Air Greenland operates helicopter services to Qaarsut Airport from Uummannaq Heliport.
 The neighbouring villages in the Uummannaq area are served by district cargo helicopters.
 In summer months, Royal Arctic Line operates its 'bygdeservice' with sailings by small ships to its neighbouring villages, including a service to Qaarsut.